 Expected to premiere on November 10.

-While a market launch in Europe and other South East Asian markets could take place this financial year, Suzuki Motorcycle India is yet to confirm the product for the Indian market.
+A market launch in Europe and other South East Asian markets could take place this financial year, though Suzuki Motorcycle India is yet to confirm the product for the local market.
 In an interview from earlier this year, Mr. Suresh Babu Janarthan, Project Leader for CBU Products at Suzuki Motorcycle India, reportedly said that the company will launch such a product in India “when the time is right".